HAPPY3N1GMA/ctf-tools/binary/rop-tools/README.md

 #### ROP Object
 ##### \_\_init\_\_(filename)
 Creates a ROP object for the binary with the given `filename`.
 The `payload` member can be used as a buffer for process interaction.
+The `args` list member are the command line arguments to be run with the process.
+The `auto_construct_payload` member option determines whether payload construction automatically fills the `payload` member.

 #### Manual Payload Generation
 ##### get_padding()